Frequently Asked Questions

 We couldn’t do the work we do without students!
 The WRC hires student employees.
 When we are hiring, we post our positions on Handshake and share all information in our newsletter and on our website and social media.

 We also offer internships through the WGS Department and also welcome interested students from other majors to participate.
-We do not have graduate assistantships at this time, but all grad students are welcome to apply for any positions we have open.
+We do not have graduate assistantships at this time.

 How can I get involved with the WRC?

 There are lots of ways to get involved with the WRC!
-You can visit our space and hang out, you can connect with us online, you can sign up to volunteer at our events, or be a part of our Ambassador Program!
+You can visit our space and hang out, you can connect with us on Instagram, or you can attend our events for free!

 Are the staff members of the WRC mandatory reporters?
 Can I make a report of sexual assault here?